langalex/couch_potato/README.md

 In this case querying the view would only return the emitted value for each row.

 You can pass in your own view specifications by passing in `:type => MyViewSpecClass`.
 Take a look at the CouchPotato::View::*ViewSpec classes to get an idea of how this works.

+##### Digest view names

+If turned on, Couch Potato will append an MD5 digest of the map function to each view name.
+This makes sure (together with split_design_documents_per_view) that no views/design documents are ever updated.
+Instead, new ones are created.
+Since reindexing can take a long time once your database is larger, you want to avoid blocking your app while CouchDB is busy.
+Instead, you create a new view, warm it up, and only then start using it.

 ##### Lists